 For example, as of November 2021, the country had already imported the sum of US $13.8 billion.
-This signifies that the country bought US $7.7 billion more than what was sold.
+This signifies that the country bought US $7.7 billion more than what was sold in external markets.
 This amount represents an increase of up to 48.5% with respect to the imports that were registered in 2020.

 An interesting commercial fact is that China, with US $2.3 billion, is the country’s second-largest supplier of imported goods (only behind the United States).
 In terms of Salvadoran exports, the Asian country does not even appear among the top ten buyers of goods from El Salvador.